 How To Make A Lined Drawstring Bag

-- Fabric for both outer and lining – find Disney cotton fabric here (but please note – these are personal use only)
+- Fabric for both outer and lining – I prefer cotton fabrics

 - Measuring and cutting equipment.
 I use my quilting square and rotary cutter.

 - Matching thread

 - Some ribbon or cord for the drawstring.